RobMinister/Augular_Flashcards/README.md

 1. Click the edit icon (pencil) on the flashcard you want to edit.
 2. Modify the question and/or answer.
-3. Click the "Update" button to save the changes.
+3. Click the "Submit" button to save the changes.

 ### Deleting a Flashcard